oracle/vagrant-projects/OracleDatabase/23ai-Free/README.md

-# oracle23c-free-vagrant
+# oracle23ai-free-vagrant

-This Vagrant project provisions Oracle Database automatically, using Vagrant, an Oracle Linux 8 box and a shell script.
+This Vagrant project provisions Oracle Database 23ai Free automatically, using Vagrant, an Oracle Linux 9 box and a shell script.
+By default, it installs the latest available version of the database software, but it can be configured to install any available version (see [Configuration](#configuration)).

 ## Prerequisites